apache/nifi/nifi-external/nifi-kafka-connect/README.md

 NiFi provides several processors that are expected to run only on a single node in the cluster.
 This is accomplished by setting the Execution Node to
 "Primary Node Only" in the scheduling tab when configuring a NiFi Processor.
 When using the Source Connector, if any source processor in the configured dataflow is set to run on Primary Node Only, only a single task will ever run, even if the "tasks" configuration element is set to a large value.
 In this case, a warning will be logged if attempting to use multiple tasks for a dataflow that has a source processor configured for Primary Node Only.
+Because Processors should only be scheduled on Primary Node Only if they are sources of data, this is ignored for all Sink Tasks and for any Processor in a Source Task that has incoming connections.

 #### Processor Yielding